hungsu/quartz/content/notes/Hugo.md

 A [[Static site generator]] built in [[Golang]].
 Has a reputation for being incredibly fast, and feature rich.

 It also has a reputation for having terrible documentation.
+So terrible that it drives users to alternatives, such as NextJS or [Zola](https://www.getzola.org/).
 - [Hugo is great, it's documentation is not](https://sagar.se/blog/hugo-documentation/)
  - this article is also a great write up of [[Technical writing]] and [[Atomic notes]]